nilesh170/Tokyo-Olympic-Azure-Data-Engineering-Project/README.md

 ##### 3. Building the Data Pipeline:
 - Create a new data integration pipeline to automate the data transfer process.
-- Use "Copy Data" task to efficiently move data between different sources and destinations.
+- Use the "Copy Data" task to efficiently move data between different sources and destinations.

 ##### 4. Connecting to GitHub:
 - Configure the data source using an HTTP template to enable data retrieval from the GitHub repository.